Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ms-MY/axialunar-coc.md

 ## Community

 We want to foster a sense of collaboration amongst ourselves and the open source community.
 Kusma participants exist to encourage the open exchange of ideas and expression and require an environment that recognizes the inherent worth of every person and group.
 We are here to collaborate, discuss, and even disagree.
 The key is doing this is a manner that comes from a place of respect and professionalism.
-Participants in the AXIALunar network may consist of participants in an online forum, on-chain governance participants, parachain deployment teams, validators, enthusiasts, and ecosystem tool builders.
+Participants in the AXIALunar network may consist of participants in an online forum, on-chain governance participants, allychain deployment teams, validators, enthusiasts, and ecosystem tool builders.
 We expect for there to be participation from all backgrounds but like to set some social boundaries on how you may be treated and treat others.

 AXIALunar community members come from across the globe and are not bordered by race, gender, or background.
 Community participants have read through the requisite resources and obtained sufficient knowledge about AXIALunar and all related content.
 This knowledge equips the community with the requisite information needed in the dispense of their duties as a participant.